loganfrye1201lis26/LIS26-Module-4-6/README.md

 5. The results are displayed in the browser.

 - This exercise demonstrated how web servers, scripting languages, and databases work together to create dynamic web applications.

+## Reflection
+This project provided a clear, hands-on understanding of how different components of a web application stack interact.
+Setting up MySQL, securing it, and connecting it to a PHP application through Apache reinforced the relationship among server configuration, database management, and backend scripting.
+Working in a Linux environment on a Google Cloud VM also highlighted the importance of command-line proficiency and system maintenance.
+One of the most valuable aspects was seeing how raw database data can be transformed into a user-facing interface using PHP.
+Creating the books table and successfully retrieving and displaying records demonstrated the practical flow of data from storage to presentation.
+Additionally, the security steps taken with MySQL emphasized the need for safe configurations even in small-scale projects.

+Overall, this process strengthened both technical skills and conceptual understanding of full-stack web development, particularly how databases and web servers collaborate to deliver dynamic content.